 At 29 years old, I was sick of how acne was still affecting my appearance, even after it was gone.
 My acne scars on my cheek were constantly pulling my attention away from where it needed to be.
 When I came to Lasky, I was immediately met with hope and confidence.
 Pamela was so friendly and accommodating, and Dianne clearly knew exactly what she was doing.
 I knew that I had to have some patience with my scars, and it’s definitely paid off.
 After two months, they are so much better than they were before.
 I’m continuing treatment going forward, and I couldn’t be happier with the results.

 The Fraxel Dual laser causes the natural healing process of the body to stimulate collagen growth and a regeneration of healthy skin cells.

 At Lasky, our aestheticians have extensive knowledge in skincare, including condition-specific methods of acne scar treatment.

 The Vbeam is among the gentlest lasers available, effectively treating broken capillaries, redness, rosacea, angiomas, and acne scars.

 At the Lasky Aesthetics and Laser Center, acne scar treatment begins with understanding the needs of your skin, educating you on your condition and providing treatment options to attain healthy, clear skin.
 Your personalized treatment program is then developed, taking into account lifestyle, diet, habits, and past medical history.
 When it comes to acne scars, our holistic approach allows our patients to fully understand their condition and treatment recommendations.

-Our patients have called our services the best acne scar treatment Beverly Hills and Los Angeles have to offer.
 If you have acne scars and are ready to find a solution, please give us a call to schedule a consultation today.